 Does Classical Education Allow for Specialization?

 What about the child who wants to grow up and become a doctor or lawyer or software engineer?
 The same principles apply for these vocations as well.
 The doctor, lawyer, and engineer must be able to think well, be able to self-educate, and serve God by loving others.
 The proper path to these professions includes the preparation for specialization.

 The student needs a solid foundation in order to be able to focus within their field.
 Much of that focusing will come later at the required training or post-graduate college level.
 What will carry the student through those years will be the years previously spent learning to work hard and learning to think well.
-A Christian, classical education is the best kind of preparation for any vocation.
+So, a Christian, classical education is the best kind of preparation for any vocation.

-Originally posted by Tucker Teague on Tuesday, July 31, 2012
+This post was originally written and published by Tucker Teague on Tuesday, July 31, 2012